vitaly-zdanevich/geeknote/README.md

 ========

 Geeknote - is a command line client for Evernote, that can be use on Linux, FreeBSD and OS X.

 It allows you to:
-   * create notes in your Evernote;
+   * create notes in Evernote;
    * create tags, notebooks;
-   * use Evernote search in console with different filters;
+   * use Evernote search from the console using different filters;
-   * edit note directly in console using any editor: nano, vim, mcedit;
+   * edit notes directly in the console using any editor, such as nano, vim or mcedit;
-   * sync your local files, directories with Evernote;
+   * synchronize your local files and directories with Evernote;
-   * use Evernote with cron or any scripts.
+   * use Evernote from a crontab or a scripts.

-Geeknote has been written on Python, so you can use open source package anywhere you have Python, even in Windows if you like.
+Geeknote is open source and written in Python.
+Geeknote can be used anywhere where you have Python installed (even in Windows if you like).

-Here we have documentation for Geeknote.
-We'll show basic commands how to work with notes, notebooks and tags in Evernote using Geeknote, also we'll show how to use search to find notes you want and give you some examples.
+In this document we'll show basic commands how to work with Evernote's notes, notebooks and tags using Geeknote and how to use Geeknote search.

 ## Installation
-You can install Geeknote as a deb package or as a python script.
+You can install Geeknote as a .deb package or as a python script.

 ### Downloading and installing from source
     # Download the repository.